 I love freebies, especially when it comes to business learning resources.
 Well, are you looking for some recommendations on entrepreneurship?
 If so, here are 5 free entrepreneurship e-courses you can’t afford to miss!

 Rather than taking a formal class (I’ve had enough!)
 I enjoy learning at my own pace.
-Online courses can offer me just that, and one of the go-to sites for me is Udemy.
+Online IT courses, business courses and other online courses can offer me just that, and one of the go-to sites for me is Udemy.

 Udemy has been a great learning resource for me.
 I personally haven’t purchased any courses, but I know what I should expect from them – the free courses I have taken so far are great learning resources!

 If you are starting up, I would like to recommend you 5 of many free courses available at Udemy – here they are:

 This course is dated back in 2009, but it’s still very much relevant today.
 Steve Blank, a serial entrepreneur, shares what’s important in starting up – the market, the competition and the tech breakthroughs impacting your startup.

 There are 6 lectures in the course, and it has been taken by more than 20,000 students.
 The raving reviews can tell you that although it’s not as deep as a few people have thought, the course helps business owners to stay on track in their entrepreneurial journey.

 2. Build.
 Measure.
 Learn.
 Lean Startup SXSW 2012 by Eric Ries

 A great collection of videos and presentations from the Lean Startup event at SXSW Interactive 2012 Eric Ries, the Lean Startup guru, along with the other entrepreneurs and experts, such as Steve Blank, Scott Cook, Ash Maurya, and many more.